-CalRecycle established a high-level state and local illegal dumping enforcement task force (task force) to assess the extent of the illegal dumping problem and develop recommendations to CalRecycle to enhance the effectiveness of local and state responses to the problem.
+In 2006, the California Integrated Waste Management Board (now CalRecycle) established a high-level state and local illegal dumping enforcement task force to assess the extent of the illegal dumping problem and develop recommendations to CalRecycle to enhance the effectiveness of local and state responses to the problem.
 Topics and recommendations addressed include, but are not limited to, legislative, outreach, public education, enforcement, coordination (including regional coordination summits), human resource, budgetary and financial proposals.
-The task force (now the technical advisory committee) also developed and conducted a survey of local jurisdictions to assess the extent and cost of the illegal dumping problem and will identified content for this web-based statewide clearinghouse of illegal dumping enforcement and outreach tools.
-To address the long term problems with illegal dumping, this task force was changed to a technical advisory committee.
+The task force (now the technical advisory committee) also developed and conducted a survey of local jurisdictions to assess the extent and cost of the illegal dumping problem and identified content for this Illegal Dumping Resources Toolbox.
+To address the long-term problems associated with illegal dumping, the task force was later changed to a technical advisory committee.

-This advisory committee provides ongoing illegal dumping program expertise for CalRecycle, is composed of voluntary members, and does not have to function under the statutory requirements of a legislative or department created committee.
+The advisory committee provides ongoing expertise for CalRecycle, is comprised of voluntary members, and is not required to function under the statutory requirements of a legislative or department-created committee.